AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 What is the prerequisite to summarize Spoke VPC CIDRs?
 -------------------------------------------------------

-If you see the error below when configuring Spoke VPC CIDR manual summarization, your Transit network is not ready for summarization.
+If you see the error below when configuring `Spoke VPC CIDR manual summarization <https://docs.aviatrix.com/HowTos/transitvpc_faq.html#how-to-summarize-spoke-vpc-cidr-ranges>`_, your
+Transit network is not ready for summarization.

 |bgp_summarize_error|